jess1313/BIO365-1/Assignment-18/README.md

 2. This problem is based on Assignment Problem 16c from Chapter 11 in the textbook.
 You can download the data [here](http://whitlockschluter.zoology.ubc.ca/wp-content/data/chapter11/chap11q16DolphinsClockwise.csv).
 Please print an R vector that indicates the lower and upper bounds, respectively, for the **99%** confidence interval.
 Please **round these numbers to 3 decimal places**.

 3. This problem is based on Assignment Problem 18 from Chapter 11 in the textbook.
 You can download the data [here](http://whitlockschluter.zoology.ubc.ca/wp-content/data/chapter11/chap11q18SticklebackPreference.csv).
-Use a one-sided t-test to evaluate the null hypothesis that, on average, stickleback fish do not prefer to mate differently by size.
+Use a two-sided t-test to evaluate the null hypothesis that, on average, stickleback fish do not prefer to mate differently by size.
 Calculate and print a P-value for this test.
 Please **do not round this number**.

 4. This problem is based on Assignment Problem 21a from Chapter 11 in the textbook.
 You can access the data [here](http://whitlockschluter.zoology.ubc.ca/wp-content/data/chapter11/chap11q21SoilLeadAndHurricanes.csv).
 Use `ggplot2` to create a histogram of the data.
 Use appropriate axis labels and save the graph to a file called `4.pdf`.
 Add a comment to your code that interprets what you see in the graph.